 When you or your child are sick the last thing you want to do is to prolong the symptoms, I know.
-Over the counter medicines seem like the quickest way to get relief so many people turn to pain relievers, decongestants, and cough syrups.
-In the short term, it might seem like it helps but in reality it is just temporarily masking the symptoms and actually working against the body”s ability to heal itself.
+Over the counter cold medicine seems like the quickest way to get relief, so many people turn to pain relievers, decongestants, and cough syrups.
+In the short term, it might seem like it helps but in reality, it is just temporarily masking the symptoms and actually working against the body’s ability to heal itself.

-As an alternative to decongestants a great way to clear mucus is steam.
-A warm steam bath helps to loosen mucus and help drain it out faster to help you breath.
+As an alternative to decongestants, a great way to clear mucus is steam.
+A warm steam bath helps to loosen mucus and help drain it out faster to help you breathe.
 Essential oils are a great way to help clear congestion as well.
 Essential oils like lavender and eucalyptus can be diffused or used in a chest rub to open up chest congestion.

-Fever is part of the body”s way of burning off germs and viruses in the body that are causing illness.
-Fever reducers also inhibit the body”s natural process of detoxifying and healing in children and adults.
+Fever is part of the body’s way of burning off germs and viruses in the body that are causing illness.
+Fever reducers also inhibit the body’s natural process of detoxifying and healing in children and adults.
 Although, if you have a young infant that gets a fever you should call your pediatrician or visit the emergency room.
 Older children and adults that have a fever should let it run its course to help burn off the toxins.
-It”s important to rest, stay hydrated, and stay bundled up at night.
-Steam baths with Epsom salt can help to sweat out a fever and many parents use the wet sock treatment with children at night to lower a high fever.
+It’s important to rest, stay hydrated, and stay bundled up at night.
+Baths with Epsom salt can help to sweat out a fever and many parents use the wet sock treatment with children at night to lower a high fever.

 What to do When You or Your Child is Sick